tokkonopapa/WordPress-IP-Geo-Block/_posts/article/2015-04-19-how-wpzep-works.md

 ?>
 {% endhighlight %}

-If WP-ZEP blocks the action `do-my-action`, users on the public facing pages can not get any services via the ajax call.
-So in this case, all this plugin has to do is validating IP address by county code.
+If WP-ZEP blocks the action `do-my-action`, visitors on the public facing pages can not get any services via the ajax call.
+So WP-ZEP should carefully identify the action only for the admin.
+If the action provides its services for both admin and visitors, all this plugin has to do is validating an IP address by its county code.

 This causes a serious problem:
 [vulnerability in Slider Revolution][Slider-Revolution]